grueproof/teamcharter/TeamCharterWorkshop.md

 For ten minutes, do a post-it note brainstorming session focusing on the follow questions:

-"In a perfect world. what are our rules for working together?
-How do we want to interact as a team?
+"What is is that we do that no one else can?
 What would new people need to know when joining us?"

 ### Focus